npearce/CaC-Github_Webhook_Server/README.md

 ## Known Issues

 1. AS3 is currently 'alpha' code.
 (March 2018)
-2. GheWebhookServer only support one Service Definition per BIG-IP Tenant AS3.
+2. GheWebhookServer only supports one Service Definition per BIG-IP Tenant AS3.
 Feature request raised with AS3 team to support multiple Service Definitions per BIG-IP Tenant.
 3. Weak deployment failure handling.
 See v0.2 details below.

 ## Feature Roadmap